 Whether you choose a canopy or a lid for your ute, maintenance is a big part of making it last for years.
-If you are still wonder what the difference is between a canopy and a lid, you’ll find more information about lids here and more information about canopies here.
+If you are still wonder what the difference is between a canopy and a lid, you’ll find more information about lids and canopies here.

 Lids and canopies are pretty much cleaned and cared for the same way as you would your aluminum or powder coated steel tray.